Tax Incidence: Definition & Overview

 There can be two primary types of tax incidence.
 These are:

-- Economic incidence — This can also get referred to as the final incidence, and it’s the final burden of a particular tax.
+- Economic incidence — This can also be referred to as the final incidence, and it’s the final burden of a particular tax.

 - Statutory incidence — This is the incidence that occurs when it comes to corporate income tax.
-It describes that this burden falls on corporate executives.
+It explains that the tax burden falls on corporate executives, meaning they are responsible for remitting taxes to the government.

 What Is the Impact of Tax Incidence?